TFG del Grau en Disseny

 Contemporary Crafts and Design

-The Advanced Diploma in Contemporary Crafts and Design is a specialized program that trains professionals capable of creating, designing, and producing unique handcrafted objects by combining traditional techniques with advanced digital technologies.
-This practical and market-oriented Advanced Diploma allows students to experience all stages of the creative process, from ideation to the sale of the final product.
+The Advanced Programme in Contemporary Crafts and Design is a specialised programme that trains professionals capable of creating, designing and producing unique handcrafted objects by combining traditional techniques with advanced digital technologies.
+This practice-based and market-oriented Advanced Studies Diploma enables participants to experience all stages of the creative process, from ideation to the commercialisation of the final product.

 → Request an interview